Requirements and benefits of sponsorship

 As a rigorous program for advanced working professionals, the Executive MBA Program requires a significant commitment from students and their employers.
-To help position students for success, Kellogg requires all applicants to obtain time sponsorship from their companies for the duration of the program.
+To help position you for success, Kellogg requires you to obtain time sponsorship from your company for the duration of the program.
 Financial sponsorship is not required.

 What is time sponsorship?

-While the Executive MBA Program is specifically designed to meet the schedule of a busy executive, the average student is in class two or more workdays per month.
+While the Executive MBA Program is specifically designed to meet the schedule of a busy executive, the average student is in class for two or more workdays per month.
 Time sponsorship is an agreement between an employee and employer that acknowledges and approves of this time commitment without the employee needing to use personal time off.

 Is time sponsorship required?